Stirling-USSC/new-site/content/contact.md

 * Connect with us on [Instagram (computerclubstirling)](https://www.instagram.com/computerclubstirling)
 * See the code we're writing on [Github (stirling-ussc)](https://github.com/stirling-ussc)
+* Join the conversation in our [WhatsApp group](https://chat.whatsapp.com/CeAfqpJUujo6IZIoJ8iMbG)
 * Join the conversation on our [Discord (USCC server)](https://discord.gg/DZnAvAnhKD)
 * Send us an [email (committee@stirlingcomputer.club)](mailto:committee@stirlingcomputer.club)
 * Sign up for our newsletter using the form below